facelessuser/BracketHighlighter/docs/contributing.md

 There are a couple of dependencies that must be present before running the tests.

-1. As ST3 is the only current actively supported version, Python 3.3 must be used to validate the tests.
+1. As ST3 is the only current, actively supported version, Python 3.3 must be used to validate the tests.

 2. Unit tests are run with `nose`.
 You can install nose via: